15 Ways to Guarantee Your Money Goes to Your Kids After You Die

 Yuliia/Adobe mature male with pile of dollars

 Estate planning is crucial, especially as your assets increase.
-A solid estate plan can ensure your hard-earned money goes to the right people.
+A solid estate plan can ensure that your hard-earned money goes to the right people.

 Having a plan in place for your estate is the best way to save your friends and family time, money, and stress during their time of grief.